nextcloud/documentation/user_manual/pim/sync_ios.rst

    -  Change port to 80.
    -  Go back to account information and hit Save.

-Your calendar should now be visible in the Calendar application
+Your calendar will now be visible in the Calendar application

 Address book